datboi6942/routersploit_gui/README.md

 - **Network Access**: Be cautious when binding to public interfaces
 - **Privilege Escalation**: Some modules may require elevated privileges
 - **Target Authorization**: Only test against systems you own or have permission to test
+- **AI Safety**: Auto-Own feature requires OpenAI API key and should be used responsibly
+- **Tool Access**: LLM agent has controlled access to security tools (nmap, metasploit, etc.)
+- **Logging**: All auto-own actions are logged for audit purposes

 ## 🤝 Contributing